KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 #### :pushpin: Examples:

-Using rpcport as a default value in the coin's `.conf` file:
+Using rpcport as a default value in the Smart Chain's `.conf` file:

 ```bash
 rpcport=8232